Did you know you can claim tax depreciation on any property you operate as an Airbnb?

 But what many people don’t know is that in addition to the standard tax advantages of letting out a property, you can also claim tax depreciation for the times the room, unit or house was available for rent.

 It doesn’t matter if the property was let for a month, a week, or one day – you are still entitled to claim depreciation as part of your tax return because for the period of time it was available it was an income-producing concern.

-You can claim depreciation on all your furniture; and if the property is an apartment, you can also claim for your portion of the common areas such as foyers, games rooms and gardens.
+You can claim depreciation on brand-new furniture you have installed; and if the property is an apartment, you can also claim for your portion of the common areas such as foyers, games rooms and gardens.

 Even when you are just letting out a portion of the property, say one or two rooms, you can claim depreciation on a pro-rata basis calculated on a floor area formula.

 Imagine you live in a two-bedroom apartment and you rent one of the rooms out as an Airbnb.
-For the time you have a tenant in the room, you can claim depreciation on furniture and appliances in all your shared areas, including items such as kitchen appliances, lounges, tables and televisions.
+For the time you have a tenant in the room, you can claim depreciation on brand-new furniture and brand-new appliances in all your shared areas, including items such as kitchen appliances, lounges, tables and televisions.

 What’s more, the building does not have to be new because any renovations or improvements you’ve made to the property will be costed and included for depreciation purposes.